YiLimath/YiLimath.github.io/_pages/agent-system/reflection.md

 return localized repair instructions, so the workflow can revise one defect and retain the rejected version for audit.

+## Reference basis

+The source pattern is Gulli, *Agentic Design Patterns*, Chapter 4, and Lakshmanan and Hapke, *Generative AI Design Patterns*, Pattern 18.
+The feedback-and-refinement loop is studied directly in Madaan et al., [Self-Refine: Iterative Refinement with Self-Feedback](https://arxiv.org/abs/2303.17651).

 ## Figure

 ![Reflection pattern](/images/agent-system/05-reflection.svg)